 CMT Level III Exam

-The CMT Level III exam tests the candidates’ development of research opinions, investing approaches, and trading decisions based on charts and data.
+The CMT Level III exam tests the candidates’ ability to develop research opinions, investing approaches, and trading decisions based on charts and data.
 During the CMT Level III exam, all candidates must analyze a specific case study and provide recommendations.
-They must then justify their recommendations by information given.
-The exam costs $495 to $1,070, depending on whether you are a member and when you register.
+They must then justify their recommendations using the information provided.

 In addition to passing the three exams, candidates must receive referrals from at least three sponsors who are already CMT Association members.
 When they complete their final exam, they must submit a membership application with three sponsorship questionnaires.

-Not only do all applicants have to have referrals from current members, but they have to have at least three years of professional work experience in the field.
+All applicants have to have referrals from current members, but they have to have at least three years of professional work experience in the field.
 CMTs who have completed the CMT program only need three years of professional experience to qualify while non-CMT candidates need five years of experience for membership approval.
-Lastly, all candidates must agree to CMT’s Code of Ethics and Standards.
+Lastly, all candidates must agree to CMT Association’s Code of Ethics and Standards.

 While the CMT Association doesn’t require CMTs to complete continuing education credits to maintain membership or status, they encourage these professionals to partake in continuing education opportunities.